 The medication/treatment policy of the School District of Lancaster allows administration of medication or treatment to a student during school hours in accordance with the directions of a parent and physician/dentist.
 Skin patches worn during the school day require a signed medication permission form.
 Medication forms are for one school year and must be updated yearly.
 Before any medication/treatment may be administered to any student during school hours, the Board shall require:

 - The written request of the parent which shall include the name of the physician, the name of the medication, and the timing and dosage of the medication.

 - The medication must be presented in the original (most recent), childproof container, properly labeled.

 deliver medications to the school office.
-However, when someone other than the parent brings the medication to school, the medication, in a pharmacy- or physician-labeled, childproof container, should be placed in a sealed envelope by the parent.
+However, when someone other than the parent brings the medication to school, the medication, in a pharmacy or physician labeled, childproof container, should be placed in a sealed envelope by the parent.

 - Unused medications shall be picked up from the school by the parent (or responsible adult previously designated by the parent) at the end of the school year or at the end of the period of medication, whichever is earlier.
 Any medications not picked up by the parent or designated responsible adult will be disposed of by the school.
-Unused medications will not be returned directly to students.
+Unused medication will not be returned directly to students.